aes5001/5GIIK-testbed/README.md

 # Service Orchestrator Deployment (Open-Source Mano (OSM))

 You need to have an Ubuntu18.04 (64-bit variant required) system with 2 CPUs, 8 GB RAM, at least 40GB disk, and a single interface with Internet access for deploying OSM release 7.
-It is recommended to install the OSM with debugging capabilities in order to trace back the possible errors that may occur.
+It is recommended to install the OSM with debugging capabilities.

 ```
 wget https://osm-download.etsi.org/ftp/osm-7.0-seven/install_osm.sh